mueezrafiquie/major-project/proposal.md

 - a scoring system that tracks highscores and progression
 - "upgrades" that fall occasionally with aliens which change things like the type of bullet being shot, strength or speed of plane
-- project that works with different sized screens
 - a different type of alien that  can also shoot at the player and also aliens that move toward the player wherever you go
-- a "level" screen that shows progress through different level which all have their own types of aliens and unique waves and bosses, measuring progress through those levels with a three star system based on how many aliens were let through/amount of damage taken
-- different game modes: arcade mode where it's one giant level that keeps going and it tracks how long you last vs a level system

 ## Nice To Have List: